educ8s/ESP8266-Weather-Display-with-Art-Deco-enclosure/README.md

 We also need an enclosure for this project.
 If you like the Art Deco enclosure I designed for this project you download it from Thingiverse.

 🔗 Enclosure Files ▶ http://www.thingiverse.com/thing:1964380

-💖 Full disclosure: All of the links above are affiliate links.
-I get a small percentage of each sale they generate.
-Thank you for your support!